mudassirl6/DockerDemo/README.md

 # DockerDemo

-This project demonstrates a simple Dockerized application comprising a frontend and a backend, orchestrated using Docker Compose.
+This project demonstrates a simple Dockerized application comprising a frontend (Express) and a backend (Flask), orchestrated using Docker Compose.

 ## Project Structure